Most of the solution implementations mentioned below can be found in my repo https://github.com/Abhith/piggy-flutter.

 As a rookie in the flutter, one of the biggest challenges I faced was state management.
 Started with StatefulWidget’s setState, but sooner understood that it is not enough (state persistence was the tough part).
 After a long search, found that there are many ways to do it in flutter including Redux, Scoped Model, BLoC etc. I don’t like Redux too much, I tried it for React Native app earlier and moved to mobx-state-tree instead.

 One I got excited about was Streams and BLoC (business logic components).
 But first found tutorials was not enough and heavily confusing (for a rookie).
 But tried them one by one and my solutions get better after each commit.
-The tutorial which really helped me was,

 Recently my machine shutdown unexpectedly during a build in progress.
 After that, all the build is failing with this error.